Drosophil/data_processing/README.md

 process_data() method starts the transformation. chunk_size is a chunk reading size in lines.
 Other params are the same as for MolecularPropertiesProcessor class.
+NB: Output file is opened in append mode, so if it exists, it will grow in size.

 Both classes do logging, they produce 3 log files: data_log.log  contains messages regarding data issues (like bad SMILES) process_log.log contains messages about multiprocessing. mainlog.log is a root logger output, root also reflects on console.
+Please note that the results are not sorted, so these two classes may produce for the same input the same results, but in a different order.